AletropyS2/monkey-window/README.md

 # Monkey Window

 *Monkey Window* is an simple glfw window with an implemented renderer.
-I create this exclusively for my engine **Monkey Engine**.
+I create this just for study OpenGL and graphics in general.